tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Two given variables may have a positive or negative correlation.

-  * A **positive correlation** is a relationship between two variables where one variable decreases as the other variable decreases, or one variable increases while the other increases.
+  * A **positive correlation** is a relationship between two variables where one variable decreases as the other variable decreases or one variable increases while the other increases.

   * A **negative correlation** is a relationship between two variables in which one variable increases as the other decreases, and vice versa.